Yuri Orlov

 Yuri Fyodorovich Orlov (Ю́рий Фёдорович Орло́в, 13 August 1924 – 27 September 2020) was a particle accelerator physicist, human rights activist, Soviet dissident, founder of the Moscow Helsinki Group, a founding member of the Soviet Amnesty International group.
-He was declared a prisoner of conscience while serving nine years in prison and internal exile for monitoring the Helsinki human rights accords, he was declared a prisoner of conscience by Amnesty International as a founder of the human rights movement in the Soviet Union.
+While serving nine years in prison and internal exile for monitoring the Helsinki human rights accords, he was declared a prisoner of conscience by Amnesty International as a founder of the human rights movement in the Soviet Union.
 Following his release from exile, Orlov was allowed to emigrate to the U.S. and became a professor of physics at Cornell University.

 Early career

 Yuri Orlov was born into a working-class family on 13 August 1924 and grew up in a village near Moscow.
 His parents were Klavdiya Petrovna Lebedeva and Fyodor Pavlovich Orlov.
 In March 1933, his father died.

 From 1944 to 1946, Orlov served as an officer in the Soviet army.
 In 1952, he graduated from the Moscow State University and began his postgraduate studies at the Institute for Theoretical and Experimental Physics where he later worked as a physicist.

 In 1956, Orlov nearly lost his scientist career due to his speech at the party meeting about discussion of the report "On the Personality Cult and its Consequences" by Khrushchev at the 20th Congress of the CPSU.
 He publicly called Stalin and Beria "killers who were in power" and put forward the requirement of "democracy on the basis of socialism."
 For his pro-democracy speech in 1956, he was expelled from the Communist Party of the Soviet Union and fired from his job.